randy408/libspng/README.md

 The library is continuously fuzzed by [OSS-Fuzz](https://github.com/google/oss-fuzz), code is also scanned with Clang Static Analyzer, Coverity Scan and PVS-Studio.

-The test suite consists of over 700 test cases,
+The test suite consists of over 1000 test cases,
-175 [test images](http://www.schaik.com/pngsuite/) are decoded with all possible output format and flag combinations and compared against libpng for correctness.
+175 [test images](http://www.schaik.com/pngsuite/) are decoded with all possible output format and flag combinations and compared against libpng for [correctness](tests/README.md#Correctness).

 ## Versioning